MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 |<span>https://<cqdv3>/spd/#/Dashboard/<reportid>/00/</span>        |Current Day|
 |||

-By default the current day of the month is used as the last day of the Rolling Day Trend.
+By default, the current day of the month is used as the last day of the Rolling Day Trend.

 ### Drill Thru Functionality

-CQD v3 supports the use of drill through or drill-down fields in SPD reports.
+CQD supports the use of drill through or drill-down fields in SPD reports.
 If these dimension fields are selected, the report automatically opens a different report tab and filters on the selected value.
 Fields with an assigned drill through filter are distinguished by a different cursor icon (the pointer) when you hover over them.

 When a drill through field is selected, the Dashboard automatically navigates to the new, specified tab and applies a filter with the selected value.
 If that tab has its own drill through fields and one is selected, the previous drill through filters and the new one all propagate forward.
 This allows you to build a report that progressively narrows the resulting data set.